saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 }
 ```

+* Look at the "define view" code and note that this CDS View is joining 3 existing CDS Views.
+If you are familiar with ABAP CDS then you might be familiar with using "associations" as opposed to joins.
+Joins were chosen in this case as a new virtual data model is not being built from the basic level views up; instead a new custom or "Z" view is built using existing S/4HANA views.
+Note that it is not recommended to alter existing ABAP CDS views.
+Please see the reference to the HANA++ Academy videos on CDS should you wish to learn how to build your own virtual data model or your own ABAP CDS views.

+* Also note the line / annotation for 'clent handling' in the top block of code that deals with the overall view semantics.
+This is an important annotation so that the proper client session is used; in cases where existing views are used to create custom "Z" views if this annotation is not used then an empty record set may be returned in the data.

 * Now press the Activate button.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclcds04a.jpg">

 * Your new CDS view should now be ready to use.
 Highlight the CDS view name.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclcds04b1.jpg">

 * Right click on the CDS view name and choose Open With > Data Preview.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclcds04c.jpg">

 * Now you should see a record set returned similar to the following.